isomerpages/mlaw-lab/_legal-services/4a-taking-the-means-test.md

 From 16 October 2019, applicants for legal aid must meet the following criteria:

-(a) The average Per Capita Gross Monthly Household Income (PCHI) must be $950 or lower for the last 12 months prior to the application:<br>
+(a) The average Per Capita Gross Monthly Household Income (PCHI) must be $950 or lower for the last 12 months prior to the application;<br>
-(b)	The Annual Value of applicant’s place of residence owned by the applicant must be $13,000 or lower: and<br>
+(b) The Annual Value of applicant’s place of residence owned by the applicant must be $13,000 or lower; and<br>

 (c) The applicant’s savings and non-CPF investments must be $10,000 or lower, if he is younger than 60 years old.
-Applicants aged 60 and above are allowed to have savings and non-CPF investments of $40,000 or lower.
+Applicants aged 60 and above are allowed to have savings and non-CPF investments of $40,000 or lower.<br>

 The applicant must not own any other property besides his/her place of residence.